Karl9Doniz/discrete_lab0/README.md

-`Task #2:`
+`Task #1.2:`

-In this task we will compare our Bellman-Forn and Froyd-Worshall algorithms with the built-in ones.
+In this task we will compare our Bellman-Ford and Froyd-Worshall algorithms with the built-in ones.

 This plot shows time of running our and built-in **Floyd-Warshall algorithm**.